Michigan Gun Lawyers

 - Consequences for discharging a weapon: If you fire your weapon, you can expect to be investigated, even if you were completely within your rights.
-It is important to obtain the advice and counsel of an attorney who has a background in firearms law and the use of deadly force.
+It is important to obtain the advice and counsel of a Michigan CPL attorney who has a background in firearms law and the use of deadly force.
 Prosecutors in today's world will charge you for a crime even if the discharge of the firearm was an accident.

 - When police don't understand: We have found that the police are not always familiar with the nuances of CCW, CPL and other firearms laws.
 Our knowledge of the Second Amendment and the rights of permitted gun owners has helped us prove to authorities that our clients were not, in fact, violating any law.

 Whether you were charged with carrying a weapon in a weapon-free zone, brandishing a firearm, or failing to disclose a prior conviction on your CCW and CPL application, you can rely on our experience, knowledge and commitment to success.

 Contact a Michigan Gun Lawyer for a Free Initial Consultation

 From offices in Kalamazoo, Paw Paw and Grand Rapids, our Michigan CPL lawyers represent gun owners throughout western Michigan.
 We offer discounts to students, seniors and members of the military.

 To arrange a free initial consultation about your case, please contact our Michigan CPL attorneys by email or call toll free at (888) 461-7744.